WalletConnect/walletconnect-specs/auth/authentication.md

 1. Website checks if user is authenticated from local storage
 2. Website sends new request to previously paired wallet
-3. User views notification and redirects to wallet
+3. User is prompted/redirected to wallet
 4. User approves prompt for auth in wallet
 5. User returns to website after prompt success
 6. Website is now authenticated with signed message